History, views, pristine forest, a big river gorge.

-The Old Ghost Road is a new track and with 14 bridges is close to flood proof.
+The Old Ghost Road is a new track and with 14 bridges is close to floodproof.
 Even the ford on the way to Seddonville has a footbridge.
-The track is close to Great Walk standard.
+The track is close to Great Walk standards.

 That all sounds fantastic, but there is one issue for people walking the route.
 Keep an eye out for those adrenaline-crazed mountain bikers zipping past in their pelotons.

 Lyell campground on SH6 in the Upper Buller Gorge, 15 km northeast of Inangahua, to trail end carpark 2 km south of Seddonville on the West Coast north of Westport.

-Can be walked either direction, transportation might dictate this.
+Can be walked in either direction, transportation might dictate this.

 4 days — tramping